pragmaxim-com/ergo-uexplorer/readme.md

       - if you have more RAM, change `scylla-start.sh` script to avoid memory issues
   - `4vCPU+` but the whole stack was tested on `8vCPU` machine (1/2 cores allocated for scylla)
   - local fully synced Ergo Node is running if you are syncing from scratch
-      - polling new blocks is done only from peer network
+      - polling new blocks automatically falls back to peer-network if local node is not available

 ### Build